GoogleCloudPlatform/genai-for-marketing/README.md

 Next you will create a Generative AI Agent that will assist the users to answer questions about Google Ads, etc.
 - Follow the steps described in this [Documentation](https://cloud.google.com/dialogflow/vertex/docs/concept/data-store-agent) to build your own Datastore Agent.
   - Execute these steps in the same project you will deploy this demo.
-- Enable [Dialogflow Messenger integration](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger) and copy the `project-id` and `agent-id` from the HTML code snippet provided by the platform.
+- Enable [Dialogflow Messenger integration](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger) and copy the `agent-id` from the HTML code snippet provided by the platform.
   - The HTML code snippet looks like this:
   ![HTML Code](/app/images/dialogflow-integration.png "HTML Code")
-- Open the [HTML file - line 117](/frontend/src/app/home/home.component.html) and replace the variables with the `project-id` and `agent-id`.
+- Open the [HTML file - line 117](/frontend/src/environments/environments.ts#L3) and replace the variable `dialogFlowCxAgendId` with the `agent-id`.

 ### 10- Workspace integration